johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 	- Top-tier choice for Hunters.
 Reload all weapons and gain MAXIMUM bonuses to handling and increased agility.
 Start here.

-- **Ophidian's Spathe**
+- **Ophidia Spathe**
 [Melee](#hunter-exotics){: .btn .btn--info}

 	-  An extra knife charge is a strong way to clean up Lion kills.
+Great pairing with middle tree Gunslinger's `Play with Fire` perk.

 - **Young Ahamkara's Spine** [Grenade](#hunter-exotics){: .btn .btn--info}